wp-plugins/jonradio-multiple-themes/readme.txt

 == Upgrade Notice ==

+= 4.1 =
+Support non-English alphabet in URLs and Live Search feature in KnowHow Theme

 = 4.0.2 =
 Fix "Warning: in_array() expects parameter 2 to be array, null given in domain.com/wp-includes/rewrite.php on line 364"